Azure/template-analyzer/docs/built-in-bpa-rules.md

 ## JSON-Based Rules:

 ### TA-000001: Diagnostic logs in App Services should be enabled
-Audit enabling of diagnostic logs on the app.
+Enable auditing of diagnostic logs on the app.
 This enables you to recreate activity trails for investigation purposes if a security incident occurs or your network is compromised.

 **Recommendation**: To [enable diagnostic logging](https://docs.microsoft.com/azure/app-service/troubleshoot-diagnostic-logs), in the [Microsoft.Web/sites/config resource properties](https://docs.microsoft.com/azure/templates/microsoft.web/sites/config-web?tabs=json#SiteConfig), add (or update) the *detailedErrorLoggingEnabled*, *httpLoggingEnabled*, and *requestTracingEnabled* properties, setting their values to `true`.
 #### Severity: 2